melisacar/monthly-scrape/README.md

     __tablename__ = 'flight_check'
     # Columns: id, havalimani, hat_turu, num, kategori, tarih, erisim_tarihi
 ```
----
-Briefly, this project focused on storing monthly flight data in a `PostgreSQL` database using `Docker` and `SQLAlchemy`.
-Extends the automation from build-files/ by modifying the existing data processing scripts to write the cleaned data into the database.
-The entire process is automated using `Apache Airflow`, allowing for scheduled data scraping, transformation, and database insertion.
-The steps below will guide you through the setup, including creating Docker containers for PostgreSQL, **managing migrations** with SQLAlchemy, and inserting sample data into the database.
----

 ## **License**
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/melisacar/monthly-scrape/blob/main/LICENSE) file for details.